 Service industries account for much of Nanaimo's employment base.
-The greatest number of jobs are provided by the retail sector followed by healthcare, accommodation/food services, construction and educational services.
+In 2019, 83% of total employment was provided by the service sector and the goods producing sector accounted for 17% of the total employment.
+The greatest number of jobs in the City of Nanaimo were provided by the Retail and Healthcare/Social assistance sector followed by the Construction, Accommodation/Food services, and Education sector.